Why is this important?

 The ability to remove the "via yourdomain.com" from emails allows customers to have more attribution over their emails.
 This helps reduce confusion for the end recipient who should focus on the company sending email, not the client they are sending it through.

 So let's go through the steps on how to set up your email sending domain in HubSpot.
-The steps below will go over how to add your email sending domain in the HubSpot Domain Manager, then how to add a TXT record with your nameserver host.
-(This process does not involve any edits to MX records, as HubSpot does not host your email servers.)
+The video and steps below will go over how to add your email sending domain in the HubSpot domain manager, then how to add a TXT record with your nameserver host.
+This process does not involve any edits to MX records, as HubSpot does not host your email servers.

 Furthermore, please be aware that if you also have access to HubSpot CRM, applying this feature within the Marketing platform will carry over to the CRM.

 From your HubSpot Marketing dashboard, navigate to Content > Content Settings.

 Once in content settings, click Domain Manager in the left sidebar menu under Content Optimization System Tools.